-One of Colorado’s most popular resorts, with North America’s highest skiing since 2005, when the resort opened the world’s highest chairlift.
-The ski area is spread over four peaks.
-Breckenridge is not purpose-built but an original mining town with 171 listed buildings.
-It is the most popular US destination for European skiers and is consistantly one of the three most popular ski resorts in the US in terms of skier visits with somewhere around 1.5 million annually.
-The skiing is served by around two-dozen lifts, including an impressive number of high-speed chairs, and spreads over lift-linked mountains with double-black diamond bowl and chute skiing above.
+Breckenridge is one of Colorado’s most popular resorts, with North America’s highest skiing since 2005, when the resort opened the world’s highest chairlift.
+Breckenridge is the opposite of a purpose-built resort, being instead an original mining town with 171 listed buildings.
+It is the most popular US destination for European skiers and is consistently one of the three most popular ski resorts in the US in terms of skier visits with somewhere around 1.5 million annually.
+The skiing is served by around 34 lifts and spreads over lift-linked mountains with double-black diamond bowl and chute skiing above.
+The area is spread over four peaks, spanning 2,908 skiable acres with a vertical drop of 3,398 fee

 Off the slopes its a busy and vibrant resort with an excellent range of eating, shopping and other leisure facilities, made all the more pleasant by the backdrop of historic buildings.
 In 2007 a new gondola opened connecting the resort town to the base of Peak 8.
 At the end of the day skiers and boarders can ride back via the Skyway Skiway.